gholz/where-is-lunch/README.md

 You can use Android Studio or Intellij to work with this repository.

 First thing you will need to compile this project is to get an [API Key from Yelp](http://developers.yelp.com).
 It will we used to connect to the service that will provide restaurants info.
-Then create a gradle file called keys.gradle in your the root of the project with your key and secret:
+Then create a gradle file called keys.gradle in the root of the project with your key and secret:

 ```gradle
 ext.yelp_client_id = '"YOUR_KEY"'